 See Italy SORRENTO, ROME, FLORENCE, VENICE September 20-October 1 2015 Day 1 – Welcome to the Eternal City Today you will be picked-up at the airport by your private driver and assistant.
 Before checking in at the hotel you will start your experience in Italy with a 3- hour walking tour of the main highlights of the Eternal City with your private English speaking guide.
 Discover the most atmospheric spots in Rome together with your English speaking guide.
 Admire the Spanish Steps and the colossal Trevi Fountain.
 Then stop for a coffee break before heading to the Pantheon where you will see Raphael’s tomb and learn the real cause of the famous artist’s death.
 You will also see the beautiful Piazza Navona, home to spectacular Renaissance buildings and Gian Lorenzo Bernini’s beautiful “Fountain of Four Rivers”.
 After the tour check in at the hotel Visconti Palace 4* where you will spend 2 nights including daily breakfast and rest of the day at leisure to relax and rest.
 In the evening enjoy a dinner in the unique area of Trastevere.
 About Rome: The first settlements in the region can be traced back to the early Etruscan civilization in northern Lazio.
 Rome grew to rule a vast empire and, as the Empire began to divide, the region became the center of the Christian world.
 Artists and architects flocked to work for the Popes and their families, notably in the Renaissance and Baroque periods when some magnificent architectural works were created.
 Day 2 – Enjoy Ancient Rome and the Vatican In the morning you will be transferred to the Vatican for a 3 hour private experience.
 Stroll through the main rooms of the Vatican Museums, which house the most extensive collection of art in the world.
 You will see Raphael’s Rooms and Michelangelo’s impressive Sistine Chapel.
 From here you will proceed to Saint Peter’s Basilica where you can admire additional masterpieces, such as the Pietà by Michelangelo, and Bernini’s Canopy, as well as explore the Popes’ tombs.
 Conclude your morning in Saint Peter’s Square and Bernini’s Colonnade.
 Tickets and skip the line reservation to the venues are included.
 Enjoy lunch after the tour in a great restaurant in the Vatican Area.
 Then continue your day with your 3-hour private walking tour of Ancient Rome.
 Your private walking tour will start from the Colosseum, modern Rome’s most recognizable landmark and one of Ancient Rome’s most vital social centers.
 You will learn more about the past of the amphitheater as you listen to tales of gladiators, mock sea-battles and executions.
 You can then visit the Palatine Hill, the most famous of the seven hills of Rome.
 From here you will admire the views of the Roman...

 An amazing Trip to Cuba!
-Art, Culture, History & Fun Specially prepared for Andrews Group Travel Escorted by Carol Andrews April 08 – 15, 2016 This trip will be conducted under a General License – Humanitarian (section 515.575) FRIDAY, APRIL 08 – HAVANA Depart Miami on CTS Charters (operated by Sun Country Airlines) flight # 8830, leaving at 8:30am and arriving Havana Jose Marti airport at 9:35am.
+Art, Culture, History & Fun Specially prepared for Andrews Group Travel Escorted by Carol Andrews April 08 – 15, 2016 DEADLINE EXTENDED TO JAN 2 This trip will be conducted under a General License – Humanitarian (section 515.575) FRIDAY, APRIL 08 – HAVANA Depart Miami on CTS Charters (operated by Sun Country Airlines) flight # 8830, leaving at 8:30am and arriving Havana Jose Marti airport at 9:35am.
 Please be at the counter no later than 3 hours prior to the flight departure.
 (Flying times are subject to change).
 Upon arrival in Havana, you will be met by Ya’lla Tours USA’s Cuban representative to begin your tour.
 Drive through the once fashionable residential area of Miramar, which retains its pre-revolution air of exclusivity.
 The beautiful houses are now used for embassies, commercial offices, and tourist development.
 Drive through the Revolution Square, the administrative and political center of Cuba.
 Continue to your hotel for check-in and overnight.
 Stay in a nice 4 star hotel Dinner tonight is on your own; ask your Ya’lla Tours guide to recommend a paladar, a privately owned restaurant.
 SATURDAY, APRIL 09 – HAVANA (B,L,D) Take a walking tour around the historic center of Old Havana, a UNESCO World Heritage site.
 Visit Plaza de San Francisco de Asis and the 16th-century Convento de San Francisco de Asis, one of the finest buildings from the colonial period.
 The basilica and the monastery of San Francisco de Asis (Saint Francis of Assisi) were built in Havana at the end of sixteenth century (1580–91) as the home of the Franciscan community, and were altered in the baroque style in 1730.
 The church was used for worship by the English during the year they ruled Havana.
 When it returned to Spanish rule, they chose not to use it as a church.
 It is now used for concerts.
 Attached to the Basilica is a bell tower (138-ft).
 Originally a statue of St. Francis of Assisi stood on the top of the bell tower but it was destroyed by a cyclone in 1846.
 See the 16th-century Plaza Vieja, another of Havana’s historic squares, and its surrounding art galleries.
 See the Palacio de los Capitanes Generales at Plaza de Armas, where the city was originated.
 Built in 1776, this stately palace remains as a testament to Cuba’s importance as Spain’s principal port of the Americas during the 18th century.
 Visit Plaza de la Cathedral, where the most prominent building is the Cathedral of the Virgin Mary of the Immaculate Conception, seat of Jaime Lucas Ortega y Alamino, the Cardinal Archbishop of Havana, Cuba.
 The cathedral is dedicated to Saint Christopher (San Cristóbal) and is also known as Cathedral of Saint Christopher.
-Visit the Arms Square gallery, where there are a...
+Visit the Arms Square...

 "...Catch the trade winds in your sails.Explore.
 Dream.
 Discover.” -Mark Twain